openFuelCell2/openFuelCell2/README.md

 ## About the code

 The source code was developed from a previous open-source repository called [openFuelCell](http://openfuelcell.sourceforge.net/).
 It was also inspired by the standard solver "reactingTwoPhaseEulerFoam" in OpenFOAM®.
-The solver can consider coupled problems with multi-region and multi-physics issues, including single and two phase flows, multiple species components, charger transfer, and electrochemical reactions in different regions.
+The solver can consider coupled problems with multi-region and multi-physics issues, including single and two phase flows, multiple species components, charge transfer, and electrochemical reactions in different regions.
 More applications and solvers will be available in the future.

 ## How to use

 The code is compiled with the OpenFOAM libraries, either [ORG](https://openfoam.org/) or [COM](https://www.openfoam.com/) versions.
 The default branch is compatable with the COM version, while the other branches are also provided for different OpenFOAM environments.
-The available environments include: OpenFOAM-v2012, OpenFOAM-v2106, OpenFOAM-v2306, OpenFOAM-v6, OpenFOAM-v8.
+The available environments will include: OpenFOAM-v2012, OpenFOAM-v2106, OpenFOAM-v2306, OpenFOAM-v6, OpenFOAM-v8.
+Note: the main branch is only compatible with OpenFOAM-v2306, while the others are under preparation.

 ```bash
 # Download the source code